howonlee/howonlee.github.io/_posts/2016-02-05-Fractal%20Wordvecs.md

 title: Fractal Structure in Word2Vec Word Embeddings
 ---

 I like fractals.
-After long experience with them, I have come to the conclusion that I do not like to see them.
+After long experience with them, I have come to the conclusion that I do not like looking at them.
 I am completely indifferent to their beauty, although of course they are beautiful.
-I like them for their [statistical](http://arxiv.org/abs/cond-mat/0412004) [omnipresence](http://physics.stackexchange.com/questions/55269/why-do-fractal-systems-show-power-law-behavior), as most statisticians like the Gaussian.
+I like them for their [statistical](http://arxiv.org/abs/cond-mat/0412004) [omnipresence](http://physics.stackexchange.com/questions/55269/why-do-fractal-systems-show-power-law-behavior), just like statisticians like the Gaussian.

-I will claim that the global structure of the set of points created by word2vec in a high-dimensional vector space might have an empirical [fractal dimension](https://en.wikipedia.org/wiki/Fractal_dimension) far lower than the ordinary, everyday dimension, and buttress this claim with evidence.
+I will claim that the global structure of the set of points created by word2vec in a high-dimensional vector space might have an empirical [fractal dimension](https://en.wikipedia.org/wiki/Fractal_dimension) lower than the ordinary, everyday dimension, and buttress this claim with evidence.

-I am not really satisfied with nearly any definition of fractal, but I will note that by some definitions, that set of points is a fractal set.
+I am not really satisfied with nearly any definition of fractal, but I will note that by some definitions, that set of points would then be a fractal set.

 I will have one chart and _no other pictures_.